 - Heat a sauté pan with the olive oil.

-- Add the garlic cloves and cook over low flame to brown, but not burn, the garlic on all sides.
-This will infuse their flavor into the oil.
+- Add the garlic cloves and cook over a low flame to brown, but not burn, the garlic on all sides.
+This will infuse its flavor into the oil.

 - Remove the garlic when caramelized and discard.

 - Add sliced mushrooms, sprinkle with salt, and again delicately brown.

 - Continue cooking ensuring all surfaces are golden.

 - Add cream and cook over medium flame till the sauce reduces and thickens.

 - Finish by stirring in truffle salt, truffle oil, gorgonzola, and a few grinds of black pepper.
 Check for salt.

 - Now—the key to ensuring a silky sauce is timing the pasta to finish as the sauce is in its final stage, bubbling and creamy.
 Use a colander to drag the pasta (with water clinging to it) into the pan containing the sauce.

 - Fold the sauce and pasta together quickly with tongs or spoon.